HL7/fhir-shorthand/input/pagecontent/reference.md

 FSH arrays are zero-based.
 If no array index is given, the index [0] is assumed (see [Array Property Paths](#array-property-paths) for more information).

-To set the top-level text of a CodeableConcept, the shorthand expression is:
+To set the top-level text of a CodeableConcept, the FSH expression is:

 ```
 * {CodeableConcept type}.text = {string}